 Who knows where it started, but there’s a misconception that putting on a suit will make you more likely to get a loan.
 Movies show this all the time!
-Someone’s in desperate need of cash so they put on their Sunday best and head to the bank.
-(Or credit union, but movies almost always show banks…sigh.)
+Someone is in desperate need of cash, so they put on their Sunday best and head to the bank (or credit union, but movies almost always show banks).
 Does that really make the loan officer think, “Would you look at that suit!
 They’ll obviously pay us back.
 Let’s get that loan paperwork going.”

 He signed the forms and got the loan.
 He was the same person I talked to on the phone – a hard working guy who wanted to remodel a couple rooms in anticipation of child #2.